Estate Planning & Real Estate

 When real estate is part of a Pennsylvania estate, the executor has authority to manage, maintain, and sell it during administration.
 Before the property can be transferred to an heir or sold, the executor must be formally appointed through the register of wills and the estate properly opened.
 The executor cannot transfer clear title until the estate is opened and inheritance tax obligations are addressed.

 The property is appraised at its date-of-death fair market value for the REV-1500 inheritance tax return.
 Inheritance tax must be paid, or a payment arrangement established with the Pennsylvania Department of Revenue, before a clean title transfer can occur.
 An unpaid inheritance tax obligation creates a lien that follows the property and must be resolved at any future closing.
 Title companies and mortgage lenders will not close on a property with an unresolved inheritance tax lien.
-For a complete explanation of the administration process, see our page on estate administration and probate in Pennsylvania.
+For a complete explanation of the administration process in Pennsylvania, see estate administration and probate.

 Pennsylvania Inheritance Tax on Real Estate